-Corrective action will always be implemented at the lowest step reasonable for the problem(s) being addressed.
-In most cases, corrective action will work sequentially through steps 1 through 4 (see 12.2), but in serious cases, action may be initiated at a higher step.
+- Failure to correct serious, substantive, and persistent deficiencies in teaching, scholarship, or service. - Gross negligence in teaching, scholarship, and service. - Conviction of a felony. - 12.2: Corrective Action: Corrective action will always be implemented at the lowest step reasonable for the problem(s) being addressed.
+But in serious cases, action may be initiated at a higher step.
 Corrective action will stop at any step if the problem or problems are resolved.